 Income requirements: Income limits range from under $16,394 for a single household to $54,690 for a household of eight.
 Children and pregnant women are eligible at higher income levels.

 Work requirements: Kentucky became the first state to have Medicaid work requirements approved by the Trump administration, but their implementation was delayed after a federal judge ruled they had been insuffienctly vetted.
-The state ultimately received reapproval from the federal government and its work requirements are slated to take effect on April 1, 2019.
-They stipulate most non-disabled Medicaid beneficiaries age 19 to 64 work, volunteer, job-train, job search, go to school or participate in another qualified activity for at least 20 hours a week.
+The state received reapproval from the federal government, only to have the same judge block the requirements from taking in April for similar reasons.
+The state of the proposal is now in question, but it stipulates most non-disabled Medicaid beneficiaries age 19 to 64 work, volunteer, job-train, job search, go to school or participate in another qualified activity for at least 20 hours a week.
 Certain groups like pregnant women and primary caretakers are exempt.
 The state also offered an alternative way to qualify through health or financial literacy courses.

 How to apply: Applicants can visit the Kynect website or call 1-855-4kynect (459-6328).